k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/fabric system requirments for Production installation.md

 ## Introduction

 * This document provides information regarding the hardware, software and the operating system requirements for Fabric installations.
-* TDM installation is based on Fabric installations.
+* TDM installation is based on Fabric with the additions of TDM library and PostGres installation.

 ## Fabric Execution Servers - Node Specifications